 Professional writing and copy editing

-In addition to my work on the Handbook, I have substantial experience with academic writing in other contexts.
-I have periodically worked as a freelance copy-editor, providing editing assistance to non-native English speakers on their academic writing (dissertations and papers).
+I have also periodically worked as a freelance copy-editor, providing editing assistance to non-native English speakers on their academic writing (dissertations and papers).
 These jobs required me to work within the needs of the individual author, adjusting my approach based on their needs for the project.
-I also have experience with grant writing, having successfully written proposals for fieldwork and research funding, including a successful application for a FLAS grant for language learning and an NSF-DDRIG grant (No.2024000).
+I also have experience with grant writing, having successfully written proposals for fieldwork and research funding, including a successful application for a Foreign Language and Area Studies (FLAS) fellowship for language learning from the Department of Education and a National Science Foundation Doctoral Dissertation Research Improvement Grant (NSF-DDRIG, No.2024000) .